Marston’s History Emporium

 - Kids Like Me?—Through a collage of children’s photos from the SDHC collection, historic toys, and a seek-and-find game, kids will learn if they share any similarities with children in the past.

 - What’s in a Photo?—Featuring large mural photo puzzles, this niche focuses on what we can learn from historical photos.

-- We Who Have Lived Here—By digging through our archives, we have uncovered stories of little-known San Diegans, whom young visitors can learn about through documents, photos, and dress-up.
+- Have You Met…?—By digging through our archives, we have uncovered stories of little-known San Diegans like the Bandini Family, Marita Redondo and Sylura Barron, whom young visitors can learn about through documents and photos.